-The pain can be in the bottom of the heel, or even although some experience pain at the bottom mid-foot area.
-This can develops gradually over time, and certain actions like sports can make it worse.
+The pain can be at the bottom of the heel, or even although some experience pain at the bottom mid-foot area.
+This can develop gradually over time, and certain actions like sports can make it worse.
 The definition of pain in this is varied.
 Some people say it is as dull, while others a sharp pain.

 The pain is usually worse in the morning when you take your first steps out of bed, or if you’ve been sitting or lying down for a while.
 Climbing stairs can be very difficult due to heel stiffness.
 After prolonged activity, the pain can flare up due to increased inflammation.
 Pain isn’t usually felt during the activity but rather just after stopping.

 The top 10 ways to manage Heal Pain